 Such personnel shall have sufficient technical education and relevant experience to be able to fully understand the chemical, physical and engineering principles involved in the formulation of mixing instructions and their subsequent approval.
 There shall be a list of authorised personnel.
-Gas mixing procedures shall never be compromised to meet production pressures.
+Listed personnel should not be placed under undue production or commercial pressures whilst preparing and authorising gas mixing instructions.
 Such personnel shall work to formalised procedures and instructions and shall work and communicate closely with the personnel who design gas mixing facilities and who prepare, fill and analyse gas mixtures.